 The Adjutant General

-On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
-There, they were put in steel boxcars with two Japanese guards.
-At Calumpit, the train was switched onto another line which took it to Cabanatuan.
-The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
-From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known as Camp Pangatian and was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+When the detail ended, Herb was sent to Cabanatuan.
+The camp was actually three camps.
+Camp 1 was where most of the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
+Camp 3 was where most of those men captured when Corregidor surrendered were taken.
 Since they were in better shape, the Japanese wanted to keep the POWs separate from the men captured on Bataan.
 The camp was later consolidated into Camp 1 on October 30, 1942.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 In early June, four POWs escaped and were recaptured.
 They were brought back to the camp and tied to posts and beaten.
 After three days they were cut loose from the posts and made to dig their own graves.
 They stood in graves facing a Japanese firing squad and were shot.
 After they had been shot, a Japanese officer used his pistol and fired a shot into each grave.